Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Step 7: Set Put Away Rules

 Put away rules tell Odoo where to send incoming products without manual intervention.
-They save time at the receiving dock and reduce mistakes by warehouse staff.

 Inventory → Configuration → Put Away Rules

 • Put away rules send incoming products to the right shelf automatically.
-No manual location selection is needed on receipt.
+No manual location selection needed on receipt.

 💡Test put away rules before go live.
 Create a test receipt and confirm the product lands in the expected location.
-Fix misrouted rules now, not after 500 receipts have been processed.

 Step 8: Configure Reordering Rules Before Your First Purchase